jonnlai/language-game/README.md

 ### Body background

-When the game is being played using a tablet or a larger device, an image of book shelves in a dimly lit room is being displayed in the background.
+When the game is being played using a tablet or a larger device, an image of bookshelves in a dimly lit room is being displayed in the background.
 Together with the notebook image this gives the user a sense of relaxed and fun but high-quality study experience.

 ![Body Background](readme-files/features/body-bg.png)

 ### Heading

-The heading gives the user the name of the game and is being dislayed on top of the "notebook page" throughout the game.
+The heading gives the user the name of the game and is being displayed on top of the "notebook page" throughout the game.
 A cursive font, Indie Flower, is being used to give a hand-written feel, as if someone had handwritten the game on the notebook.

 ![Heading](readme-files/features/heading.png)

 ### Instructions

 The instructions on how to play the game are displayed when the page loads.
 The goal of the game is explained clearly as well as how to play using either a touch screen device or a mouse.
-When using a smaller device (<750px) instructions on how to play using a mouse are hidden to save space on smaller screens.
+When using a smaller device (<750px), instructions on how to play using a mouse are hidden to save space on smaller screens.
 When using a screen larger than 750px, all the instructions are displayed in case the user is larger touch screen device.

 | Mobile                                                                | Desktop                                                 |
 | --------------------------------------------------------------------- | ------------------------------------------------------- |